bhaveshpraveen/BitChat/README.md

 docker run -p 6379:6379 -d redis:2.8
 ```

-- If you have `redis-server` already installed in your pc.
+Or If you have `redis-server` already installed in your pc.
 Run this command in your shell
 ```sh
 redis-server
 ```